-Daily Arrival and Departure1
+Daily Arrival and Departure

+Children are required to be dropped no later than 9:00am each day in order to set the class up for success for their daily curriculum which begins at 9:00am.
+If your child will be arriving after 9:00 please bring a doctor's note.
 For your child's safety, please escort him or her, preferably holding hands, while in the parking areas and hallways; and deliver them to the classroom door each day.
 The same routine should be followed when picking up your child.
 Make sure that the classroom teacher is aware of your child's arrival/departure.
-In addition, parents are required to sign in and out of the school at the front desk.
+In addition, parents are required to sign their child(ren) in and out of the school each time they arrive or depart with you.
+Please see our School Director for the correct method to do this.
 Throughout the day, our teachers track each child's movement when they participate in activities that take them outside of the classroom, for example when the class goes outside, or if they participate in an extra-curricular activity.